 Still, the Ninth Circuit has held that “loss causation begins with the allegation that the defendant’s misstatements (or other fraudulent conduct) artificially inflated the price at which the plaintiff purchased [the] share.”
 In re BofI Holding, Inc. Sec.
 Litig., 977 F.3d 781, 789 (9th Cir.
 2020).
 In Genius Brands, the court emphasized that initial price inflation and initial price increase are not the same and that while a price increase following the fraudulent conduct is one way to demonstrate that the price is higher than it would have been, it is not the only way.
-Genius Brands, 97 F.4th at 1185.
+97 F.4th at 1185.
 Indeed, as the court noted, inflation can be shown by plausibly alleging that the price remained stable but would have gone down if the misstatement had not been made.
 Id.
 Similarly, where the price dropped, a plaintiff can allege that the drop would have been more significant had the misstatement not been made.
 Id.
 In either case, the court explained, “the plaintiff would plausibly allege that the stock’s price was higher ‘than it would have been had the false statements not been made,’ even though the misstatements did not increase the stock’s price.”
 Id. (quoting BofI Holding, 977 F.3d at 789).